Molcarrus/Black-Hat-Zig/README.md

 ## Contribution

 This project is currently maintained by [@CX330Blake](https://github.com/CX330Blake).
 PRs are welcomed.
 Hope there's more people use Zig for malware developing so the ecosystem will be more mature.

+## Disclaimer

+This project is for ethical and educational purpose only.
+Don't be a cyber criminal.